brandonbloom/fipp/README.md

 ## Fast!

-This pretty printer has a *linear runtime* and uses *bounded space*.

 In my non-scientific testing, it has proven to be at least twice as fast as `clojure.pprint`.
 It also has the nice property of printing no later than